QuickBirdEng/XCoordinator/README.md

 ### Carthage

-To integrate RxCoordinator into your Xcode project using Carthage, add this to your `Cartfile`:
+To integrate XCoordinator into your Xcode project using Carthage, add this to your `Cartfile`:

 ```
-github "quickbirdstudios/RxCoordinator" ~> 0.5
+github "quickbirdstudios/XCoordinator" ~> 0.5
 ```

 Then run `carthage update`.